itsabgr/itsabgr/readme.md

 ### Asset management app
 Asset management system was made by NodeJS for a province that needs to manage and record the repair history of its pylons and wires between them.
-There were a lot of 4K images that I stored in GridFS and cause of complex relationships and queries I used MySQL for their main Database.
+There were a lot of 4K images that are being stored in GridFS and due to complex relationships and queries; MySQL was used as the main Database.

 ### Course management system